-414.210 [1957 c.692 s.1; repealed by 1963 c.631 s.2]

-MEDICAID ADVISORY COMMITTEE
+ADVISORY COMMITTEES

-- 414.211 Medicaid Advisory Committee.
-(1) There is established a Medicaid Advisory Committee consisting of not more than 15 members appointed by the Governor. - (2) The committee shall be composed of: - (a) A physician licensed under ORS chapter 677; - (b) Two members of health care consumer groups that include Medicaid recipients; - (c) Two Medicaid recipients, one of whom shall be a disabled person; - (d) The Assistant Director for Health or designee; - (e) Health care providers; - (f) Persons associated with health care organizations, including but not limited to managed care plans under contract to the Medicaid program; and - (g) Members of the general public. - (3) In making appointments, the Governor shall consult with appropriate professional and other interested organizations.
+414.211 Medicaid Advisory Committee.
+(1) There is established a Medicaid Advisory Committee consisting of not more than 15 members appointed by the Governor.

+(2) The committee shall be composed of:

+(a) A physician licensed under ORS chapter 677;

+(b) Two members of health care consumer groups that include Medicaid recipients;

+(c) Two Medicaid recipients, one of whom shall be a disabled person;

+(d) The Director of Human Services or designee;

+(e) Health care providers;

+(f) Persons associated with health care organizations, including but not limited to managed care plans under contract to the Medicaid program; and

+(g) Members of the general public.

+(3) In making appointments, the Governor shall consult with appropriate professional and other interested organizations.
 All members appointed to the committee shall be familiar with the medical needs of low income persons.

-- (4) The term of office for each member shall be two years, but each member shall serve at the pleasure of the Governor. - (5) Members of the committee shall receive no compensation for their services but, subject to any applicable state law, shall be allowed actual and necessary travel expenses incurred in the performance of their duties from the Public Welfare Account.
-[1995 c.727 s.43]
+(4) The term of office for each member shall be two years, but each member shall serve at the pleasure of the Governor.

+(5) Members of the committee shall receive no compensation for their services but, subject to any applicable state law, shall be allowed actual and necessary travel expenses incurred in the performance of their duties from the Public Welfare Account.
+[1995 c.727 §43]